cweachock/cweachock.github.io/selected-works.md

 permalink: /selected-works/
 ---

-**Thank you for considering me!** Below is a selection of some recent and old work ranging from development to design.
-I have provided short descriptions for each, but happy to answer any questions or go into details for every item listed.
-Enjoy!

 ## Development
 ### User Testing
 - **Checkout optimization**: In this AB test, we tried to simplify the shipping fields and shorten